-The best IP address tools provide a simple way to manage a digital network through the allocation, management, and filtering of IP addresses.
+The best IP address tools make it simple and easy to manage a the allocation, management, and filtering of IP addresses in a network.

 If you manage a large network of computers and other devices, you probably have many IP addresses to keep track of, which makes it essential to have a reliable IP address tool.